FNScence/CSAFAP-config-package/README.md

   > You need to use the `ef_...` binds towards the bottom of `csafap/main.cfg`, as they are a requirement for follow-recoil and rapid fire features.

 - Q20: Why is my console getting spammed with `Unknown command: W!...`?
-  > The launch option `-testscript "../../csgo/cfg/csafap/addons/.vtest"` spamms these alias every frame.
+  > The launch option `-testscript_inline "Test_Run ../../csgo/cfg/csafap/addons/.vtest"` spamms these alias every frame.
 If the alias are not assigned on game launch, this will happen and other binds using the ticker function (including movement and mouse binds) will not work.<br />
   > We initialize these alias on game launch by using the launch option `+exec csafap/main`, but if a command is too long (for example the `alias reset_crosshair "..."` at the bottom of `csafap/main.cfg`) the exec queue will exit causing this issue.
 To debug this, you can take out the vtest launch option and check console output directly after game launch or `exec csafap/main` to look for potential errors after loading the config initially.
   >
   > These features NO LONGER WORK ON FACEIT.
-If you plan on playing on faceit, remove the launch option `-testscript "../../csgo/cfg/csafap/addons/.vtest"` and make sure you're not using any of the binds required by it from `../csafap/main.cfg` (make sure to overwrite them).
+If you plan on playing on faceit, remove the launch option `-testscript_inline "Test_Run ../../csgo/cfg/csafap/addons/.vtest"` and make sure you're not using any of the binds required by it from `../csafap/main.cfg` (make sure to overwrite them).

 - Q21: Why do movement keys and mouse buttons no longer work (and I cannot select team in offline mode) after installing?
   > Same cause as in Q20 above.
   >
-  > If you use `bind mouse1 +M1; bind mouse2 +M2` (from line 22 of `csafap/main.cfg`), you need to make sure you are also using this **exact** launch option `-testscript "../../csgo/cfg/CSAFAP/addons/.vtest"`.
+  > If you use `bind mouse1 +M1; bind mouse2 +M2` (from line 22 of `csafap/main.cfg`), you need to make sure you are also using this **exact** launch option `-testscript_inline "Test_Run ../../csgo/cfg/CSAFAP/addons/.vtest"`.

 - Q22: I only want to use a certain feature.
 How to delete everything else?
   > I created my configs so everyone can pick and choose the features they want to use.
 You can disable features by following the [How-to-Use](https://github.com/FNScence/CSAFAP-config-package?tab=readme-ov-file#how-to-use-the-csafap-config-package) and [Customization](https://github.com/FNScence/CSAFAP-config-package?tab=readme-ov-file#customization) chapters.
 If you don't press the keybinds of the features, they will never be called.<br />
   >
   > If you want to delete parts of the whole package, that's fine, but it has no upside (literally pointless) and I won't do it for you.
 You need to reverse engineer it yourself.

+- Q23: Why do I get `FATAL ERROR: -testscript requires -insecure`?
+	> On the 21st of May 2026, Valve patched `-testscript` to require the `-insecure` launch option (which would prevent you from joining official matchmaking servers).
+You are running an outdated version, which still uses the old launch option.
+	>
+	> **Fix:** Replace your local [`csafap/addons/.vtest`](https://github.com/FNScence/CSAFAP-config-package/blob/main/csafap/addons/.vtest) file with the updated one from this repo (it is the only file that needed updating — no need to re-download the whole package), and replace the old launch option:
+	>
+	> `+exec csafap/main -testscript "../../csgo/cfg/csafap/addons/.vtest"`
+	>
+	> with the new launch option:
+	>
+	> `+exec csafap/main -testscript_inline "Test_Run ../../csgo/cfg/csafap/addons/.vtest"`

-- Q23: How to uninstall the config package?
+- Q24: How to uninstall the config package?
-  > Simply overwrite the keybinds used by this config package (`1, 2, 3, N, H, J, K, M, space, Q, W, A, S, D`) and don't use the launch options `+exec csafap/main -testscript "../../csgo/cfg/csafap/addons/.vtest"` anymore.
+  > Simply overwrite the keybinds used by this config package (`1, 2, 3, N, H, J, K, M, space, Q, W, A, S, D`) and don't use the launch options `+exec csafap/main -testscript_inline "Test_Run ../../csgo/cfg/csafap/addons/.vtest"` anymore.
   >
   > To make right-click work on scoreboard again after using ticker features, you need to use this command once: `cl_scoreboard_mouse_enable_binding +attack2`